 Swedish Aviation Tax

-Since 1 April 2018, airlines and business air charter companies with flights from Sweden must declare and pay Swedish Aviation Tax.
-The law giving birth to this new tax on commercial air transport (Lag 2017:1200 om skatt på flygresor) was adopted on 30 November 2017.
+From 1 April 2018 to 30 June 2025, airlines and business aviation operators departing from Sweden were required to declare and pay Swedish Aviation Tax.
+The legal basis for this tax (Lag 2017:1200 om skatt på flygresor) was adopted on 30 November 2017.

-Swedish Aviation Tax is levied on commercial flights carrying passengers and departing from a Swedish airport.
-It only applies to larger aircraft as aircraft with a seating capacity of 10 or less are exempt.
+Swedish Aviation Tax was levied on commercial flights carrying passengers and departing from a Swedish airport.
+It only applied to larger aircraft as aircraft with a seating capacity of 10 or less were exempt.

-The tax rate depends on the passenger’s final destination.
-Flights to countries listed under Appendix 1 of the Aviation Tax Act (*) pay 76 SEK per passenger.
-Passengers travelling to countries listed under Appendix 2 (**) are charged 315 SEK.
-For destination countries neither listed in Appendix 1 or 2 of the Aviation Tax Act, the tax rate amounts to 504 SEK per chargeable passenger.
+The tax rate depended on the passenger's destination.
+Flights to countries in Appendix 1 of the Aviation Tax Act (*) paid SEK 77 per passenger, while flights to Appendix 2 (**) countries were charged SEK 323.
+For destinations not listed in either appendix, the tax rate was SEK 517 per passenger.

 Did you know?

-The administering competent authority is the Swedish tax agency Skatteverket.
-Regulated foreign air charter companies must appoint a Swedish representative to be able to submit monthly tax declarations online.
-Skatteverket even requires the submission of nil declarations for months where no chargeable passengers were carried.
+The administering competent authority was the Swedish tax agency Skatteverket.
+Regulated foreign air charter companies had to appoint a Swedish representative to be able to submit monthly tax declarations online.
+Skatteverket even required the submission of nil declarations for months where no chargeable passengers were carried.

-The Swedish Aviation Tax Act applies to aircraft operators that perform commercial flights from Sweden using aircraft with a certified capacity of more than 10 seats.
-Aircraft with a seating capacity of 10 or less are exempt, as well as aircraft used for private, non-commercial transportation.
+The Swedish Aviation Tax Act applied to aircraft operators that perform commercial flights from Sweden using aircraft with a certified capacity of more than 10 seats.
+Aircraft with a seating capacity of 10 or less were exempt, as well as aircraft used for private, non-commercial transportation.

 Obligations under the Swedish Aviation Tax scheme

-Foreign airlines and business air charter operators flying to Sweden must:
+Foreign airlines and business air charter operators flying to Sweden had to:

 * Appendix 1 Countries: Albania, Andorra, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Cyprus, Denmark, Estonia, Finland, France, Greece, Ireland, Iceland, Italy, Kosovo, Croatia, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Moldova, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Switzerland, Serbia, Slovakia, Slovenia, Spain, UK, Sweden, Czech Republic, Turkey, Germany, Ukraine, Hungary and Vatican City